hibbitts-design/docsify-this-one-page-article/README.md

 4. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

-5. Tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding
+5. Choose the page options you want (i.e. Table of Contents) and tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding

 You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsfy-This Web Page Builder.